TebasMartinez/DA-DAX/README.md

 ## Objective & Questions
 - Creating a dashboard that allows for data exploration.
-- How do ECB interest rates, exchange rates, and unemployment affect DAX performance?
+- Do ECB interest rates, exchange rates, and unemployment affect DAX performance?
 - Which DAX sectors or companies react most strongly to macroeconomic changes?
 - Can we predict DAX returns from macro variables and exchange rate movements?